lreynolds188/ATechSol/docs/about/Tutanota.md

 Note: Emails are only automatically encrypted between Tutanota users; You will be required to agree on and set an encryption key with any parties you wish to email confidentially that do not also utilise Tutanota as their emailing service.

-Find out more about this project on their website [here](https://tutanota.com/).
+To find out more about this encrypted emailing service you can visit their website [here](https://tutanota.com/).